Covid-19 Vaccine: Debunking harmful myths

-“Rushed” implies that researchers weren’t following their usual rigorous standards and that corners are cut, but that isn’t the case.
-Rapid development and testing of vaccines isn’t common practice but that doesn’t mean to say it isn’t safe.
-Vaccine development is usually beset with the bureaucracy of process, funding issues, and waiting for panel dates.
+“Rushed” suggests that researchers weren’t following their usual rigorous standards and that corners were cut.
+That isn’t the case.
+Rapid development and testing of vaccines isn’t common practice - but that doesn’t mean to say it isn’t safe.
+Vaccine development is usually slowed thanks to the bureaucracy, funding issues, and waiting for assessment panel dates.
 Due to the emergency situation, Covid vaccines haven’t been faced with these usual delays.

-The Covid-19 vaccine has had to meet all the expected robust clinical milestones with no safety shortcuts.
-No regulatory steps were omitted in the reported vaccine development.
-The independent medicines regulator (MHRA) have strict quality, safety, and effectiveness metrics that all medications (including vaccines) must pass prior to being administered.
-All the vaccines licensed within the UK have passed their stringent processes.
-Obviously, we do not have any long term data but currently these vaccines have been licensed as safe, effective and the best option to prevent infection and death.
+The Covid-19 vaccines have had to meet all the expected robust clinical milestones with no safety shortcuts.
+None of the usual steps were left out in the reported vaccine development.
+The independent medicines regulator (MHRA) has strict quality, safety, and effectiveness metrics that all medications (including vaccines) must pass.
+All the vaccines licensed within the UK have passed their strict processes.

 Myth 2: “The vaccine affects your DNA.”

-The types of vaccine that are licensed for use against Covid-19 do not interact with or alter your human genetic code (DNA).
-Messenger RNA (mRNA) is a small molecule that is made naturally by your cells, bacteria and viruses and provides a blueprint for protein manufacture.
-The Pfizer-Biotech and Moderna vaccines are based on mRNA which act as chemical negotiators within the body to provide it with a plan on how to develop an immune response against Covid-19.
+The types of vaccine licensed for use against Covid-19 don’t interact with or alter your DNA.
+The Pfizer-Biotech and Moderna vaccines are based on Messenger RNA or mRNA. mRNA is a small molecule that’s made naturally by your cells, as well as bacteria and viruses.
+It provides a blueprint for protein manufacture.
+In vaccine form, they act as chemical negotiators within the body to teach it how to develop an immune response against Covid-19.

-mRNA never enters the nucleus of the cell which is where our DNA is kept and therefore doesn’t interact with our DNA in any way.
-To genetically modify your DNA, you would need to insert a foreign DNA into the nucleus of a human cell and vaccines don’t have the capacity to do that.
+mRNA never enters the nucleus of the cell (which is where our DNA is kept) and therefore doesn’t interact with our DNA in any way.
+To genetically modify your DNA, you’d need to insert a foreign DNA into the nucleus of a human cell and vaccines can’t do that.

 Myth 3: “The vaccine gives you Covid-19.”